Mark J. Poznansky: Robarts Research Institute and the London years

 In 1993, Poznansky arrived in London, Ontario, as president and scientific director of Robarts Research Institute.
 He presided over a period of growth, not only in funding and employment but in technology transfer as well.
 Under his helm from 1993 until 2007, Robarts Research Institute increased its staff from just over 100 to over 600.
 Annual research funding increased from $10 million per year to over $40 million annually and the Institute spun out 7 different companies including one that was sold to GE Healthcare.

 While at Robarts, Poznansky served as president and CEO of London-based Viron Therapeutics Inc. The company was able to bring a candidate drug to the start of Phase II and raised $20 million to support future research efforts.

 He was among a group that founded the London Biotechnology Incubator Inc., Ontario's first Life Sciences incubator.
-They was able to gain financial support to build a 50,000 sq. ft. facility in London.
+They were able to gain financial support to build a 50,000 sq. ft. facility in London.

 The rapid physical and staffing growth of the Institute led to major financial issues in 2007, necessitating the take-over of the Robarts by the University of Western Ontario.
 Poznansky stepped down as scientific director at that time.